jndengu/Hire-Purchase/README.md

 •	Period/how much every month
 •	What happens if a payment is missed
 •	What happens at the end of the contract
+Method of payment
+Cut off date for payment each month.